Tower of London (1962 film): Shooting

-Filming started in March 1962 in London.
+Filming started in March 1962 in Los Angeles.
 The film was shot in 15 days.
 Francis Ford Coppola worked on it as dialogue director.
-Gene Corman says the main cost was the sets, built at the old Producer's Studio.
+Gene Corman says the main cost was the sets, built at the old Producer's Studio in Hollywood (now Raleigh Studios).
 Gene Corman says the decision to shoot the film in black and white came from Eddie Small due to cost reasons; Small only informed them of this shortly before shooting, leading to a big argument between Roger Corman and Small.
-Gene Corman says "what Eddie obviously decided was that Vincent Price had a built-in audience and they would not realise up front that they were buying a black and white Price film.
-They'd take it for granted that this was in colour."
+Gene Corman says "what Eddie obviously decided was that Vincent Price had a built-in audience and they would not realize up front that they were buying a black and white Price film.
+They'd take it for granted that this was in color."

-The movie was meant to be the first of a three-picture contract between Corman and Small.
+Tower of London was meant to be the first of a three-picture contract between Corman and Small.
 Corman later called the movie:

 The most foolish thing I’ve ever filmed.
 Every night he [Small] would come to see me or call me.
 The script was changed, reworked without my consent.
 Lots of strange things were happening all the time, and finally I asked him to tear up our contract.
 He realized he wouldn’t get anything worthwhile out of me and tore it up.
 I have nothing against Eddie Small.
 He's an old man who had lots of success during the thirties, and who doesn't know that times have changed.